 - Future work organization model using the experience gained in the management of the pandemic, and in a process which saw extensive involvement by all employees (general questionnaire, workshops), we sought to establish guidelines for the future post-pandemic work model based on principles of flexibility, focus on results, sense of group and commitment.
 This process also involved assessing the need to adapt spaces and ways of working in order to evolve towards a culture which is both collaborative and close-knit Of note was the start of the process to train leaders and teams for work in hybrid models through a series of dedicated sessions. - Talent management and meritocracy from a development perspective, the 360° performance management processes continued to serve as the basis for identifying and recognizing talent and succession, as well as for identifying cross-company and individual training needs.
-The practice of holding retention, alignment and development interviews with different employees, a process which was started in 2020, was further consolidated in 2021. - Development and training the project to transform the training model using flexible models and ondemand learning, continued to be implemented with the evolution and creation of new e-learning courses, an increase in online opportunities and the development of a new training platform. - Equality, inclusion and diversity gender equality, which has been focused on through different initiatives since 2O14, gained new impetus with the formalization of a strategic objective for the REN Group: for women in management to hold at least 1/3 of total positions by 2O3O.
-In addition to ongoing actions, new partnerships and support programmes were formalized, such as the "Engineers for I Day" initiative, our commitment to the "Alliance for Equality in ICT" and sponsorship of the "Girl Move Academy" initiative. - With respect to inclusion and diversity, we continued to invest in partnerships with different entities and in the assessment of integration opportunities in relation to available opportunities. - Digital transformation the digitization of human resource processes and the digitization of the interface with our employees was another area we focused on.
-In addition to starting the development of a new training platform, an application was also launched to facilitate the management of scales in hybrid work models.
+The practice of holding retention, alignment and development interviews with different employees, a process which was started in 2020, was further consolidated in 2021. - Development and training the project to transform the training model using flexible models and on-demand learning, continued to be implemented with the evolution and creation of new elearning courses, an increase in online opportunities and the development of a new training platform.

+- Equality, inclusion and diversity gender equality, which has been focused on through different initiatives since 2014, gained new impetus with the formalization of a strategic objective for the REN Group: for women in management to hold at least 1/3 of total positions by 2030.
+In addition to ongoing actions, new partnerships and support programmes were formalized, such as the "Engineers for 1 Day" initiative, our commitment to the "Alliance for Equality in ICT" and sponsorship of the "Girl Move Academy" initiative. - With respect to inclusion and diversity, we continued to invest in partnerships with different entities and in the assessment of integration opportunities in relation to available opportunities. - Digital transformation the digitization of human resource processes and the digitization of the interface with our employees was another area we focused on.
+In addition to starting the development of a new training platform, an application was also launched to facilitate the management of scales in hybrid work models. - Welfare proposal management of the pandemic brought organizational and individual resilience to the fore as one of the priority topics of 2021.
+In addition to specific measures to support management with regard to the pandemic (which included an extra day off besides the already existing flexibility measures), issues of well-being and mental health were emphasised as areas of priority concern to be reinforced under the Nós Programme - the aim of which is to promote wellbeing, quality of life and overall satisfaction for REN employees.